2164-ServiceNow/Nithish-Venu-CricInfo/README.md

 # Project Title : Movie Information Hub
 ### Project Description:
-MovieNext is a dynamic Single Page Application (SPA) that revolutionizes the way users discover and manage their movie preferences.
-It enables users to search for movies, view comprehensive details such as posters, plots, casts, and ratings, and curate personalized watchlists.
-Additionally, users can create accounts, log in, and securely access their watchlists across devices.
-By integrating the TMDb API, MovieNext delivers real-time, accurate movie data in a responsive and visually appealing interface.
+The Movie Information Hub is a single-page web application that allows users to search for movies, view detailed information about them (e.g., poster, plot, cast, ratings), and manage a personalized watchlist.
+The application integrates with the TMDB API to fetch movie data in real time.
 ### Technologies Used :
 * HTML